• Buy From Us

 • Negative signs and symptoms

-Individuals must also demonstrate reduced functioning at employment, in interpersonal relationships, and in self-care.
+Individuals must also demonstrate reduced functioning in employment, interpersonal relationships, and self-care.

 A mental health professional may consider the following conditions: